Arsenal on this day in history – the January files

 12 January 2012: Philippa Dawson, a direct descendant of Jack Humble (Woolwich Arsenal’s first chairman, and a director into the 1920s) addressed an AISA meeting in the House of Commons.
 She was the first member of the family to do so for four generations.
 The meeting was addressed by Jeremy Corbyn, MP for Islington North, who in 2015 became the Leader of the Labour Party

 .13 January 1891: Fred Groves born in Shadwell and played for Barnet Albion (a club now seemingly lost to history) and Glossop North End, before signing as an amateur player in August 1912, turning pro 14 months later.
-He played for Arsenal in the relegation season and the first Highbury season as well as after the war.
+He played for Arsenal in the relegation season and the first Highbury season and returned after the war.

 13 January 1912: Bolton Wanderers 1 Woolwich Arsenal 0 (FA Cup round 1).
 Although Arsenal secured a mid-table position in the league they could not progress in the Cup.